Laibah-Shahid/taskflow-api/README.md

 ```

 Backend has no test project yet — a future `TaskFlow.Api.Tests` project is the recommended place for controller and service coverage.

 ---

-## Production Notes

-Before shipping, harden the defaults:

-- Generate a fresh, high-entropy `JWT_KEY` and store it in a secret manager (Azure Key Vault, AWS Secrets Manager, etc.) rather than `.env`.
-- Replace the seeded demo user in `appsettings.json` with a proper admin-onboarding flow, or remove the seeder entirely.
-- Restrict the CORS policy in [Program.cs](TaskFlow.Api/Program.cs) to the real frontend origin.
-- Terminate TLS at a reverse proxy (Traefik, Nginx, Azure Front Door, …) in front of the API.
-- Back up the `mysql-data` volume and consider external, managed MySQL instead of the bundled container.
-- Swap the Angular `apiUrl` to a build-time variable or a runtime config endpoint so the same image can deploy to multiple environments.

----